 2. What fabric are you applying the vinyl

 Check the tag on your shirt.
 What’s it made of?
 Is it Nylon?
 Use heat transfer for nylon.
 Spandex?
 Check out Craft Perfect.
 Siser Easyweed is usually a winner for cotton, poly, cotton/poly blends, burlap, canvas, and more.
 Just be sure that whichever comes first, the shirt or the vinyl, that they will work together.

 3. Are there thick seams, buttons, zippers, or collars?

 All of these things can be the root of the problem.
 You lose a lot of pressure when there are raised areas on the shirt taking away from the pressure that is actually hitting your design.
 Think this is your problem?
 Find out how to fix it by using a heat printing pillow.
-This blog has a full description on what pillows do and how they can help!
+This blog has a full description

 4. Are you peeling your carrier hot or cold?